beacon-biosignals/StableHashTraits.jl/README.md

 versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an
 object's hash in this case would be considered a bug.

+> ⚠️ Julia 1.10 broke the stability of hashes in `StableHashTraits`; 1.1.4 corrects this
+> bug.
+Please use version 1.1.4, or a higher version, when using Julia 1.10.
+More precisely:
+> Hashes in 1 - 1.1.3 of StableHashTraits will generate the correct hashes on Julia 1.6 -
+> 1.9 but an incorrect hash in 1.10.
+Hashes in 1.1.4 will generate the correct hash for
+> Julia 1.6 - 1.10.
+(The cause of this bug was the change in the string representation
+> named tuples, so any hashed objects that include the type of a named tuple changed).

 ## Why use `stable_hash` instead of `Base.hash`?

 This package can be useful any time one of the following holds: